gadicohen93/action-grounding/MATS_APPLICATION.md

 4. **Social pressure confounds:** Fake rate correlates with social pressure conditions (APPEASE_ME, CONFLICTING).
 Cannot rule out that probe learns "compliance patterns" rather than pure action-grounding.

-5. **Causality uncertain:** Steering experiments showed partial/unclear results.
-We extracted a steering vector (normalized probe direction) but intervention effects were inconsistent.
-Cannot claim causal relevance without stronger evidence.
+5. **Causality remains an open question:** Initial steering interventions produced suggestive but inconsistent effects.
+We extracted a steering vector (normalized probe direction) but observed variable intervention outcomes.
+This establishes groundwork for dedicated causal follow-up studies.

 6. **Statistical power:** N=171 fake escalations is decent but not huge.
 Some cross-tool tests rely on filtered subsets.
 Bootstrap confidence intervals not computed for all metrics.